5 Ways to Improve Daily Scrum Meetings

 A daily scrum is only 15 minutes long, so it goes without saying that wasting 10 minutes of that rounding up your team to attend is not a good use of time.
 Set an example to everyone by arriving early and ensuring it starts at the same time every day, even if you are still waiting for team members to turn up.

-2. Late Penalties
+2. Assign Penalties for Lateness

 You arrive on time and you start your meeting on time.
 However, you still struggle to get your team to be punctual.
 Even worse, some of your team are failing to turn up because they claim to be too busy.